pesto-students/p6-devanshu-shisukeUrahara/Week-1/README.md

 5.)
 Script Processing

-he model of the web is synchronous.
+The model of the web is synchronous.
 We expect scripts to be parsed and executed immediately when the parser reaches a <script> tag.
 The parsing of the document halts until the script has been executed.
 If the script is external then the resource must first be fetched from the network - this is also done synchronously, and parsing halts until the resource is fetched.
 We can add the "defer" attribute to a script, in which case it will not halt document parsing and will execute after the document is parsed.
 HTML5 adds an option to mark the script as asynchronous so it will be parsed and executed by a different thread.

 5.1) Speculative Parsing

 Both WebKit and Firefox do this optimization.
 While executing scripts, another thread parses the rest of the document and finds out what other resources need to be loaded from the network and loads them.
 In this way, resources can be loaded on parallel connections and overall speed is improved.
 Note: the speculative parser only parses references to external resources like external scripts, style sheets and images: it doesn't modify the DOM tree - that is left to the main parser.